decentralized-identity/did-peer-2/README.md

 When generating a `did:peer:2`, take as inputs a set of keys and their purpose.
 Each key's purpose corresponds to the [Verification Relationship](https://www.w3.org/TR/did-core/#verification-relationships) it will hold in the DID Document generated from the DID.

-Abstractly, these inputs may look like the following:
+Abstractly, these inputs may look like the following (in this example, the keys are already multibase, multicodec encoded values):

 ```json
 [